octoshrimpy/chromaforge/player_creation.md

 # Player Generation
+**requires:**
+* 2 d6
+* 1d100
+  * or 1d10 + 1 percentile die
+  * or 2d10

+---

 ## Get race

 0. Roll 1d100
-0. Pick race from bracket containing roll
+0. Using the Race table at the bottom, pick race from bracket containing roll

 ## Get race modifier

-take the individual numbers from the roll, and check race modifier.
+Using the race modifier table below, take the individual numbers from the roll, and check race modifier.
 If roll is doubles (33, 55, 88) the modifier is forced

 _examples:_